-The Hildegard Competition is National Sawdust’s premiere competition for emerging female, trans, and nonbinary composers.
+The Hildegard Competition is National Sawdust’s premier competition for emerging female, trans, and nonbinary composers.
 After a successful inaugural year in the 2017–18 season, the second year of the competition digs deeper into its purpose: Uncovering how gender affects the lens through which music is perceived by providing a platform for composers whose voices are often underrepresented in the conversation.

 Winning composers inti figgis-vizueta, Niloufar Nourbakhsh, and Bergrún Snæbjörnsdóttir will now each be commissioned to write a new work for performance and professional recording for the June 4, 2019, concert and subsequent release on in-house label National Sawdust Tracks.
 As well as composing for chamber ensemble and electronics, as stipulated last season, they now have the option of submitting a vocal composition.
 They will also receive coaching and mentorship from the five judges and a $7,000 commissioning fee.